In the last quarter of 2016, my business partner said to me, “Do you like to read business books?”

 When you start looking into organisations and how people behave, Takers most of the time, take it all.
 It may sound surprising but it is scientifically proven that companies with a Giver culture are more successful.

 If that is the case, then why don’t more organisations develop a Giver culture?
 Frankly, many organisations essentially have a winner-takes-all market which is dominated by zero-sum competition for rewards and promotions.
 Most of the time, it is what the top management decides.
-Most Givers in the organisation discover quickly that Takers exploit them or that they need to become Matchers to survive the company culture.
+Most Givers in the organisation discover quickly that Takers exploit them.
+Some realize that they need to become Matchers to survive the company culture.

 How can your employees become givers?